vmware-samples/vmware-blockchain-samples/vmbc-ethereum/privacy/README.md

 ```
 - single administrator console

-The privacy wallets are not persistent hence not crash resilient.
+The privacy wallets are ***NOT persistent*** hence not crash resilient.
 In event of restarts users should redeploy another instance of privacy application and configure restarted wallet application to leverage the new instance.
 ### Determine the required settings for helm chart installation

 Helm chart for privacy application deployment is available [HERE](List of available configurations in [values.yaml](https://github.com/vmware-samples/vmware-blockchain-samples/blob/stage-dev-kit/vmbc-ethereum/privacy/sample-dapps/private-token-transfer/helm/).)